South Carolina's 6th congressional district

 South Carolina's 6th congressional district is in central and eastern South Carolina.
 It includes all of Allendale, Bamberg, Calhoun, Clarendon, Hampton, and Williamsburg counties and parts of Charleston, Colleton, Dorchester, Florence, Jasper, Orangeburg, Richland and Sumter counties.
+South Carolina's 6th is a majority-minority district, with a black plurality.
 With a Cook Partisan Voting Index rating of D+13, it is the only Democratic district in South Carolina.

+Borders

 The district's current configuration dates from a deal struck in the early 1990s between state Republicans and Democrats in the South Carolina General Assembly to create a majority-black district.
-The rural counties of the historical black belt in South Carolina make up much of the district, but it sweeps south to include most of the majority black areas near Beaufort (though not Beaufort itself), then sweeps east to cover most of the majority-black precincts in and around Charleston, and sweeps north to include most of the majority-black precincts in and around Columbia.
+The rural counties of the historical black belt in South Carolina make up much of the district, but it sweeps south to include most of the majority-black areas near Beaufort (though not Beaufort itself), then sweeps east to cover most of the majority-black precincts in and around Charleston, and sweeps north to include most of the majority-black precincts in and around Columbia.

 From 1993 to 2013, the district stretched from the Pee Dee to the Atlantic Coast, sweeping west to take in most of the majority-black areas of the Midlands.
 The district borders were shifted south in the 2012 redistricting.
 It lost its share of the Pee Dee while picking up almost all of the majority-black precincts in the Lowcountry.
 It now takes in part of the area near the South Carolina-Georgia border, reaching just far enough to the north to grab its share of Columbia itself.
 In all of its configurations, its politics have been dominated by black voters in the Columbia and Charleston areas.

 Following the Reconstruction era, the white Democratic-dominated legislature passed Jim Crow laws, as well as a new constitution in 1895 that effectively disfranchised blacks, crippling the Republican Party in the state.
 For most of the next 60 years, South Carolina was essentially a one-party state dominated by the Democrats, and blacks were nearly excluded from the political system.